EDCD/EDDN/docs/Developers.md

 It is *not* recommended to use CAPI data as the source as it's fraught with additional issues.
-EDMarketConnector does so in order to facilitate obtaining data without the player needing to open the commodities screen.
+EDMarketConnector does so in order to facilitate obtaining station data without the player needing to, e.g. open the commodities screen.

 #### Detecting CAPI data lag